Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Precision control of quantum coherence through spin-orbit interaction

 where

 is the electron population in the dot 1, which is also the same for the dot 2 due to the degeneracy of the double dot.
 It is easy to show that the double occupation state $\rho_{33}(t)={\rm det}[\bm \rho^{(1)}(t)]=0$.
 In other words, with the initial empty state for the degenerate double dot, the double occupation state is never excited.
-The full solution of the reduced density matrix of the double dot thus becomes
+Physically this is because the almost degenerate two dots in the parallel double dot system almost decouple the whole Hilbert space into two subspaces \cite{Xio12032107}.
+The doubly occupied state and the empty state belong to different subspace.
+When the system is initially in the empty state, it hardly evolves into the subspace with double occupation state.
+This result is contrast to serial double quantum dots system, where the leakage effect of double occupation is usually neglected by hand with the assumpation of a strong inter-dot Coulomb interaction. \cite{Shi10195305} The full solution of the reduced density matrix of the double dot thus becomes

-The above solution shows that when the double occupation state vanishes, the qubit state is fully determined by the single-particle reduced density matrix of Eq.~(\ref{vt-result}) which can be rewritten in terms of a pure state:
+The above solution shows that when the double occupation state vanishes, the two charge states (i.e. the charge qubit) are fully determined by the single-particle reduced density matrix of Eq.~(\ref{vt-result}) which can be rewritten in terms of a pure state:

-with $|\psi\ra=\frac{c(t)}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$.
-The probability of the parallel double dot in such a qubit coherent state is $|c(t)|^2=2n(t)<1$ (see Eq.~(\ref{rmvt})) due to the leakage effect given by $\rho_{00}(t)$.
+with $|\psi(t)\ra=\frac{c(t)}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$.
+The probability of the parallel double dot in such a coherent charge state is $|c(t)|^2=2n(t)<1$ (see Eq.~(\ref{rmvt})) due to the leakage effect given by $\rho_{00}(t)$.
 While the coherence phase of the charge qubit is totally immunity from the intrinsic fluctuation of the lead.
-This unusual result shows that the charge qubit can be kept in a complete decoherence-free coherent state, and the qubit coherence is totally controlled by changing the phase $\phi$ in the cross-correlations between the dots and the lead.
+This unusual result shows that the parallel double dot can be kept in a dynamically decoherence-free coherent space, \cite{Xio12032107} and the coherence between the two quantum dots is totally controlled by changing the phase $\phi$ through the spin-orbit interaction.

-To further demonstrate the coherence manipulation, we plot the electron population and the coherence dynamics in Fig.~\ref{fig2}.
+To be more specific, we plot the electron population and the coherence dynamics in Fig.~\ref{fig2}.
 It shows that $n(t)$ soon grows to its steady values $\bar n$ within a very short time scale ($\sim 2/\Gamma$) and without further decay.
 The steady electron population is given by